 This is a tough one to measure, because social interactions have been drastically reduced during the pandemic.
 My kiddo has been able to Face Time her best friend daily – and this is really important to her – even if they only chat for 5 minutes.
 She’s also gotten good at playing games over Face Time with extended family – like Uno, Farkle, and Yahtzee.

 Anyone who knows me, knows I take a conservative approach to just about everything.
 I research and tend to favor more holistic approaches.

 Can I definitively say that the Nemechek protocol has caused ALL of the progress we’ve seen?
 Nope.
 What I can say, is that while she was in school and doing the protocol simultaneously, it seemed that progress was exponential.
 We started to see some language explosion – and improvement in reading.

 And, let’s face it — olive oil, fish oil and inulin fiber?
 These are natural products – which is why I encourage parents to learn more about the protocol.
 It’s simple and inexpensive.
-Read the book.
-Join parents groups on the subject to hear what others are saying.
-If you want some background on the protocol, please visit my other posts on the subject.

 Overall, I believe that the Nemechek protocol is an important tool in our toolbox.
 We’ve seen progress, and healing.
 We’ve made an appointment to see Dr. Nemechek in person – it’s in January 2021.
 I’m excited to learn more about vagus nerve stimulation to evaluate whether this is a good fit for our family.